N0vel/weighted-hausdorff-distance-tensorflow-keras-loss/README.md

 # Weighted Hausdorff Distance Tensorflow/Keras loss
-Weighted Hausdorff Distance Loss: use it as point cloud similarity metric based loss for keras and tf.
+Weighted Hausdorff Distance Loss: use it as a point cloud similarity metric based loss for keras and tf.
 Useful in keypoint detection.